ocaml-ppx/ppx_deriving/README.md

 [@@deriving show, eq]
 ```

-It's possible to pass options to a plugin by appending a record to plugin's name (TBD):
+It's possible to pass options to a plugin by appending a record to plugin's name:

 ``` ocaml
 type t = string
 [@@deriving ord { affix = true }]
 ```

-It's possible to make _deriving_ ignore a missing plugin rather than raising an error by passing an `optional = true` option (TBD), for example, to enable conditional compilation:
+It's possible to make _deriving_ ignore a missing plugin rather than raising an error by passing an `optional = true` option, for example, to enable conditional compilation:

 ``` ocaml
 type addr = string * int